2005 Likud leadership election: Campaign

-Netanyahu campaigned on his financial and security policies, emphasizing his tenure as the Minister of Finance, and his opposition to Sharon's disengagement plan, criticizing the new Kadima party and referring to them as "Labor B". following Landau's withdrawal from the race, Netanyahu stated that he would seek to recruit qualified candidates to the party's electoral list ahead of the general election. the day before the primary was held, he argued that he was the most electable candidate, and further criticized Sharon and Labor leader Amir Peretz for their financial policies and positions on the Israeli–Palestinian conflict.
+Netanyahu campaigned on his financial and security policies, emphasizing his tenure as the Minister of Finance, and his opposition to Sharon's disengagement plan, criticizing the new Kadima party and referring to them as "Labor B".
+Following Landau's withdrawal from the race, Netanyahu stated that he would seek to recruit qualified candidates to the party's electoral list ahead of the general election.
+The day before the primary was held, he argued that he was the most electable candidate, and further criticized Sharon and Labor leader Amir Peretz for their financial policies and positions on the Israeli–Palestinian conflict.
 Netanyahu also stated his support for a pre-emptive strike against the Iranian nuclear program.

 Shalom campaigned against Mofaz and Netanyahu, arguing that he was more electable.
 He additionally advocated for peace talks with the Palestinians, and criticized Netanyahu's cuts to social welfare programs as Finance Minister.

 Feiglin's campaign attempted to appeal to secular voters.
-He ran on a platform he referred to as 'Family, Education, Security and Justice'. aiming to preserve traditional family values, provide tax exemptions to married couples, include studies of Jewish history and identity in the national curriculum, withdraw from the Oslo Accords and impose Israeli sovereignty on the West Bank. he additionally proposed that Likud form an electoral list with smaller right-wing parties.
+He ran on a platform he referred to as 'Family, Education, Security, and Justice'. aiming to preserve traditional family values, provide tax exemptions to married couples, include studies of Jewish history and identity in the national curriculum, withdraw from the Oslo Accords, and impose Israeli sovereignty on the West Bank.
+He additionally proposed that Likud form an electoral list with smaller right-wing parties.

 Katz argued he represented the Mainstream of Likud, and criticized Netanyahu's cuts to social welfare programs as Finance Minister.
 He was accused by supporters of Ariel Sharon of replacing Sharon-appointed Likud officials with his own appointees to further his campaign for leadership.

 Landau campaigned on his opposition to the disengagement plan, and like Feiglin, proposed the formation of an electoral list between Likud and smaller right-wing parties, before withdrawing from the race on 5 December and endorsing Netanyahu.

-Mofaz, who announced his intention to run on November 21, campaigned on socio-conomic issues, criticizing Netanyahu's economic policies and referring to him as "a Cream Child from Rehavia who hurt the poor".
-He ranon a pledge to narrow the wealth gap, expand Israeli settlements in the West Bank while negotiating with the Palestinian Authority and to reform education.
+Mofaz, who announced his intention to run on November 21, campaigned on socio-economic issues, criticizing Netanyahu's economic policies and referring to him as "a Cream Child from Rehavia who hurt the poor".
+He ran on a pledge to narrow the wealth gap, expand Israeli settlements in the West Bank while negotiating with the Palestinian Authority, and to reform education.
 He additionally pledged to keep Likud in Sharon's government until after the 2006 election.
-Mofaz later withdrew from the race, left Likud and joined Kadima on 11 December.
+Mofaz later withdrew from the race, left Likud, and joined Kadima on 11 December.